scubamuc/wiki-md/README.md

 Remember these are notes... so use any commands and scripts **at own risk**.
 Adapt them to your needs if you like, but be careful and double check!

-If you find the information you need, thats great.
+If you find the information you need, thats great and you're welcome.